vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 ## Icon support

-You can configure the icon field in the `Front Matter` of the page, and fill in the FontClass of the corresponding icon to bind the icon to the page.
+You can configure the icon field in the frontmatter of the page, and fill in the FontClass of the corresponding icon to bind the icon to the page.

 This icon is used in **Path Navigation** and **Sidebar**.